nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 ### External MySQL 8 database setup

-The access point container requires an external database.
+The Access Point container requires an external database.

 Note.
 It is necessary to [populate MySQL time zone information tables](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html#time-zone-installation), e.g. using the following command as root on the external database host: